SkeideLab/SPOT/01_dataprep/README.md

 `simulation_alternativemodel`: code to produce simulated surface data based on a model of random data and local spatial correlations.

 `surfaceprojection`: code to project functional data to the surface.

+`run_surfaceprep.sh`: code to run everything in this directory and prepare all the data.